DeedaG/Daily-Recipe/README.md

 ## Usage

 Follow the directions above to install this gem.
 Begin the CLI by typing ./bin/daily-recipe.
 The user provides input about the number of days they've been eating the vegan recipes and two new recipes are provided each day.
-The user can then type in the number corresponding with their favorite recipe and they are given a url that leads to the recipe's web page.
+The user can then type in the number corresponding with their favorite recipe and they are given a description of the recipe along with a url that leads to the recipe's web page.
 When the user has reached 30 days of recipes, they are told, "Congratulations, you are now a vegan!"
 Type "exit" to exit the CLI.

 ## Development